 Well located to town and many local eateries, this very homely guest house exudes a great ambiance and good service from all staff.
 Our deluxe room is serviced daily and includes toiletries and water (coffee/tea can be made throughout the day in the common area).

-The breakfast is amazing and the best in Thailand so far; very good quality and delicious – you can even whip up your own eggs the way you like here.
-The wi-fi works in the room as well as the common area.
+The breakfast is amazing and the best in Thailand so far – very good quality and delicious – you can even whip up your own eggs the way you like here.
+The wi-fi works in the room and in the common area.

-- Although I don’t know the name of the restaurant, make sure you try this wonderful local female-run restaurant about a 10-minute walk from Chayadol (go right at the resort’s front entrance, then right and walk up hill past big homes, it’s on your right).
+Although I don’t know the name of the restaurant, make sure you try this wonderful female-run local restaurant about a 10-minute walk from Chayadol – at the resort’s front entrance turn right, then right again, and walk up hill past big homes, it’s on your right.
 The Thai food is delicious and very cheap.
 Many locals eat here and you can also take-away meals.

-The reason for all the instructions is that many of TripAdvisor reviewers commented about the Chayadol’s location as being too far from anywhere and yes, it is far from western-style restaurants.
+The reason for all the directions is that many TripAdvisor reviewers comment that the Chayadol’s location as too far from anywhere and yes, it is far from western-style restaurants.
 Although, if you walk around the area, you will find everything you need in the resort’s vicinity, including many small local restaurants that serve delicious food at much cheaper prices.

-Reasonably priced coffee but have had much better in Thailand and Chiang Rai.
-Nice comfy decor and very friendly staff!
+Check out this coffee shop on Baanpa Pragarn Road for reasonably-priced coffee, but have had much better in Thailand and Chiang Rai.
+Nice comfy decor and very friendly staff.

 Leaving Chiang Rai for Laos

-If you find yourself in Chiang Rai and wanting to cross the border overland into Laos (Huay Xai, Bokeo), be advised that you can only buy the international bus ticket on the day of travel.
+If you find yourself in Chiang Rai and wanting to cross the border overland into Laos (Huay Xai, Bokeo), you can only buy the international bus ticket on the day of travel.
 You won’t be sold a ticket beforehand so save yourself time, angst, and petrol.

 The bus leaves from the International bus station, which is about 3 kilometres south of Chiang Rai.